ibm-cloud-docs/vpc/file_storage_vpc_profiles.md

 {: #fs-using-cli-iops-profiles}
 {: cli}

 To view the list of available profiles from the CLI, run the `ibmcloud is share-profiles` command.
+[Select availability]{: tag-green} Customers with special access to preview the new regional file share offering, can also see the `rfs` profile when listing the share profiles.

 ```sh
 ibmcloud is share-profiles